 Which type of makeup is best for sensitive skin?

 When shopping for makeup that is safe to use on sensitive skin, search for products that are specifically formulated for it.
-This applies to all categories including face makeup like foundation, concealer, powder, and highlighters, eye makeup and even lipstick.
+This applies to all categories including face makeup like foundation, concealer, powder, highlighters, eye makeup, and even lipstick.
 Be on the lookout for such tags as dermatologist-tested, hypoallergenic, and fragrance-free, to name a few.

 Is makeup bad for sensitive skin?